Skip to content

 • Audit log entries on queue / cancel / apply

-Every command shows its credit cost before you commit.
-Every response is anchored in your real project — not a generic prompt.
+A few of the 200+ DollyAI commands across the suite, here in Animate.
+Every one shows its credit cost before you commit, and every response is anchored in your real project - not a generic prompt.

 Draft annotations